Nazotron1923/Deep_learning_models_for_ship_motion_prediction_from_images/Pre/README.md

 :-------------------------:|:-------------------------:
 <img src="plots/CNN_LSTM_encoder_decoder_images_PR_pitch_15s_best_1fps.png" width="486" />  | <img src="plots/CNN_LSTM_encoder_decoder_images_PR_roll_15s_best_1fps.png" width="486" />

-CNN LSTM encoder decoder images PR model pitch at 15 sec |  CNN LSTM encoder decoder images PR model roll at 15 sec :-------------------------:|:-------------------------:
+CNN LSTM encoder decoder images PR model pitch at 30 sec |  CNN LSTM encoder decoder images PR model roll at 30 sec :-------------------------:|:-------------------------:
 <img src="plots/CNN_LSTM_encoder_decoder_images_PR_pitch_30s_best_1fps.png" width="486" />  | <img src="plots/CNN_LSTM_encoder_decoder_images_PR_roll_30s_best_1fps.png" width="486" />

+### Conclusion

+In this work, in order to predict ship motion from images, nine deep neural network models were created and tested.
+Such variety of models is caused by the complexity of the problem.
+Empirical results show that models with LSTM parts and using additional information such as the current ship motion improve the pitch and roll prediction accuracy.
+The best result was achieved by a [CNN LSTM encoder-decoder images PR] model.
+The best combination of parameters was found using Hyperband algorithm (learning rate, weight decay, encoder latent vector size and decoder latent vector size).
+In general, the model normally exhibits fluctuations, and sometimes skips large peaks (not being accurately enough for the angle value).
+The problem is still not completely solved and can have many improvements.
+Even in the best version of the created model there are problems such as overfitting, poor generalization, etc.
+Still, not solved the problem with the data, to achieve a better result and good working model real data from the ship is needed.
+However, reasonable predictions are achieved with the proposed model.

 ### License